Autonomous Wheel Loader Navigation Using Goal-Conditioned Actor-Critic MPC: Experiments And Results

 \subsection{Experimental setup}

 We train our RL agent using PyTorch \cite{gardner2021gpytorchblackboxmatrixmatrixgaussian}, and base our implementation on stable-baslines3 \cite{stable-baselines3}.
-To help learn from the sparse cost, we use Hindsight Experience Replay (HER) \cite{andrychowicz2018hindsightexperiencereplay} as our replay buffer $\mathcal{D}$.
 The actor and critic networks consist of layers with $(48, 96, 144, 96, 48)$ hidden units, employing the $\mathrm{SoftPlus}$ activation function.
 The RL agent is trained until convergence to $\lambda_l = 0.8$, indicating that the critic is a sampling-based-Lyapunov function.

 We formulate the MPC problem in \eqref{eq:optimization_problem} using CasADi \cite{Andersson2019} and Acados \cite{acados}, using L4CasADi \cite{salzmann2023learningcasadidatadrivenmodels, Salzmann_2023} to integrate the neural network critic.
 The resulting optimization problem is solved using a SQP-RTI scheme, where we utilize the HPIPM \cite{frison2020hpipmhighperformancequadraticprogramming} QP solver.
-Similar to \cite{reiter2024ac4mpc}, the solver is warm started using a trajectory generated with the RL Actor and \eqref{eq:kinematic_model}.
-We use a prediction horizon of $N=10$ and discretize the dynamics with a sampling time of $\Delta t = 200\ ms$.
-The resulting execution rate of the MPC hovered around 10 Hz.
+The solver is warm started using the solution from the previous iteration.
+During our experiments we use $N=10$ and $\Delta t = 0.2 \ s$, which were chosen to balance the trade-off between real-time capability, length of the prediction horizon and discretization error.

 We conduct the real-world experiments using a small Avant 635 wheel loader, shown in Fig. \ref{fig:avant}, which has been retrofitted for autonomous operation.
 During these experiments, all computations are performed on an onboard NVIDIA Jetson AGX Orin developer kit.
 The real-world actuators have an input delay of roughly 200 ms, which we compensate by propagating the MPC initial state forwards by the same amount using \eqref{eq:kinematic_model}.
 The motion constraints used for RL, MPC and the baseline are given in Table \ref{tab:parameters}.